City-of-Melbourne/govcore/research/govcore-basic-operations.md

 like an ORM that stores info in different databases.

-So the buckets could be different databases but not necessarily, but we definitely need to make a distinction. or do we?
+Although not necessarily, each bucket could be stored different database so definitely need to make a distinction.
+Or do we?

 Ok, let's start with the simple case.
-We this buckets are logical (directories/collections) and we have one database.
+We this buckets are logical stores (directories/collections) and we have one database.

 ## Create